What is a hybrid solar system?

 Advantages of the new hybrid inverters over the old inverters

 The new hybrid inverters manage energy inputs as well as the charging of a battery and can accept energy from multiple sources.

 These are the best for maximum cost savings and efficiency due to their programmable features and integrated components.
 For example, it can be programmed so that the battery can be charged via solar panels or the grid.
-Multiple power sources such generators and wind turbines can also be added.
-It is easier and more cost effective to go from grid-tie to hybrid if a hybrid inverter is used in the first place.
+Multiple power sources such as generators and wind turbines can also be added.
+It is easier and more cost-effective to go from grid-tie to hybrid if a hybrid inverter is used in the first place.

 Advantages and disadvantages to hybrid solar systems

 Below is a list of advantages and disadvantages of using a hybrid solar system and to help you decide whether this is the best option for you.

 Allows the storage of power for use at night – Being able to store electricity produced through the day to use at night is a big bonus.
 As we use 70% of all our power at night this really is key to making the whole solar thing really work for you.

 Further reduces your energy savings – As we use 70% of our power at night, it makes sense to be able to store it using a battery and use it later.